rsyncOSX/RsyncUIdocs/content/post/Shellout.md

 # categories = ["synchronize"]
 lastmod = "2021-04-16"
 +++
 You can connect shell scripts to a task.
 A shell script can e.g. be mounting (pre) and unmounting (post) of a remote storage.
+Or you can execute a shell script to encrypyt your data ahead of synchronizing the data.
 It is **only** possible to execute the shellscripts utilizing Single task and the `Now` button.
 Tasks are marked if there are shell scripts connected to the task.

 - **pretask**: attach optional pre shell script to the synchronize command.
 The `pre.sh`is executed ahead of the synchronize command, the `post.sh` after the synchronize command.
 The scripts are normal shell scripts as if executed from the command line.
   - switch execute shell script on/off